ariga/atlas/doc/md/versioned/diff.md

 When using `migrate diff` to plan a migration users must supply multiple parameters:
 * `--dev-url` a [URL](/concepts/url) to a [Dev-database](/concepts/dev-database) that will be used to compute the diff.
-* `--dir` the URL of the migrations directory, by default it is `file://migrations`, e.g a directory named `migrations` in the current working directory.
+* `--dir` the URL of the migration directory, by default it is `file://migrations`, e.g a directory named `migrations` in the current working directory.
 * `--to` the URL of the desired state, can be an HCL file or another database.